Hough Green

 Hough Green is a residential area of the town of Widnes, within the borough of Halton, in the ceremonial county of Cheshire, England.
-Historically, it was part of Lancashire until 1974.
-From 2014, Hough Green became a part of the Liverpool City Region.
+Within the boundaries of the historic county of Lancashire, in 2014 Hough Green became a part of the Liverpool City Region.

-Transportation is good with a Bus Link to the centre of Widnes.
+Transportation is good with a bus link to the centre of Widnes.
 Hough Green railway station has rail links to nearby Liverpool, being on the Merseyrail metro, Widnes and further afield to Manchester and Warrington.